The VoicePrivacy 2024 Challenge Evaluation Plan

 \section{VoicePrivacy Challenge workshop at Interspeech 2024}

 The VoicePrivacy 2024 Challenge will culminate in a joint workshop held in Kos Island, Greece in conjunction with \href{http://www.interspeech2024.org/}{\textbf{Interspeech 2024}} and in cooperation with the ISCA SPSC Symposium.\textsuperscript{\ref{fn:spsc}} VoicePrivacy 2024 Challenge participants are encouraged to submit papers describing their challenge entry according to the paper submission schedule (see Section~\ref{sec:schedule}).
 Paper submissions must conform to the format of the ISCA SPSC Symposium proceedings, detailed in the author’s kit\footnote{https://interspeech2024.org/author-resources/}, and be 4 to 6 pages long excluding references.
 Papers must be submitted via the online paper submission system.
 Submitted papers will undergo peer review via the regular ISCA SPSC Symposium review process, though the review criteria applied to regular papers will be adapted for VoicePrivacy Challenge papers to be more in keeping with systems descriptions and results.
 Nonetheless, the submission of regular scientific papers related to voice privacy and anonymization are also invited and will be subject to the usual review criteria.
-Since subjective evaluation results will be released only after the submission deadline, challenge papers should report only objective evaluation results.
 The same paper template should be used for system descriptions but may be 2 to 6 pages in length.

 Accepted papers will be presented at the joint ISCA SPSC Symposium and VoicePrivacy Challenge Workshop and will be published as other symposium proceedings in the ISCA Archive.
 Challenge participants without accepted papers are also invited to participate in the workshop and present their challenge contributions reported in system descriptions.